 Our Child Protection Team is:-

-- Mr A Rickard, Head of Upper School/Assistant Headteacher: Designated Safeguarding Lead
+- Mr A Rickard, Assistant Headteacher: Pastoral Care, Behaviour and Attendance and Designated Safeguarding Lead

 - Mrs R Elliott, SENCO: Deputy Designated Safeguarding Lead